Phoenix616/Snap/README.md

   suited for a plugin.
 The related methods will return `null` or set nothing.
 Instead of erroring.
 - **Scoreboards.** Velocity doesn't have API for them and I'm not going to create a packet based one.
-Maybe there will be a way to integrate in some plugin or Velocity adds support in the future.
+Maybe there will be a way to hook into some plugin or Velocity adds support in the future.
 - Some **ProxyConfig** settings don't exist on Velocity or aren't exposed in the API so they return some sensible defaults which should reflect the proxy's state.